Contracting in Poland: A Guide for International Contractors

 The main compliance concerns for international contractors in Poland are making correct tax payments, meeting immigration requirements, and paying social contributions.
 Each of these can apply to expat contractors in Poland, and depend on a number of criteria that may be difficult to learn if you are new to the country.

-The easiest way to remain compliant given all the variables is to use an umbrella company as your local partner in Poland.
+The easiest way to remain compliant is to use an umbrella company as your local partner in Poland.
 They are already well-versed in the rules for self-employed contractors and can help you get started with the contract, and then facilitate all of the compliance-related steps on your behalf.

 Using an umbrella company is the best way to avoid any misclassification issues or violating any self-employment rules.
 Aside from compliance, here are the other benefits of using an umbrella company:

-- Handles all client payments, tax withholding, and any social contributions
+- First, handle all client payments, tax withholding, and any social contributions

 - Issues you a payslip each month, to a local or foreign account